hectorproko/Docker/Implementing TLS Security for Docker.md

 ```

 ## Distribute keys
+The presence of the CA's public key (`ca.pem`) on the client and daemon  nodes is what tells them to trust the certificates signed by the CA.

 ### In node2
 We'll copy all the generated file to a share folder for all other nodes to access